N79 highway

 National Route 79 (N79) is a 302 km, two-to-four lane national primary road connecting the provinces of Misamis Occidental, Zamboanga del Norte, and Zamboanga Sibugay.
 It traverses through many municipalities in Zamboanga del Norte and Misamis Occidental.

 Route description

 Ipil to Liloy

-N79 starts as Ipil–Liloy–Sindangan Road.
-It traverses to Titay.
-After reaching the boundary of Zamboanga Sibugay and Zamboanga del Norte, the road is named Liloy–Ipil Road.
+N79 starts as Ardee Road.
+It traverses to Kingscourt.
+After reaching the boundary of Co.Cavan and Co.Westmeath, the road is named Mullingar Road.

 Liloy to Sindangan

 N79 continues as Liloy–Ipil Road.
 After reaching Liloy–Siocon Road (N966), the road is called Sindangan–Liloy Road.
 After reaching Leon B. Pestigo or Sindangan, the road is called Dipolog–Sindangan–Liloy Road.

 Sindangan to Dipolog

 Dipolog–Sindangan–Liloy Road continues until reaching the boundary of Katipunan and Dipolog.

 Dipolog to Oroquieta

-After reaching the boundary of Katipunan and Dipolog thus ending Dipolog–Sindangan–Liloy Road, the road becomes Dipolog–Oroquieta Road.
+After reaching the boundary of Katipunan and Dipolog thus ending Dipolog–Sindangan–Liloy Road, the road becomes Dipolog–Zamboanga Road.
+It would then traverse the city's poblacion as Quezon Avenue, continues to downtown Dipolog turning east of Rizal Avenue, south of F. Herrera Street, east of General Luna Street, and heads back north to Dapitan from the roundabout (P'gsalabuk Circle) becoming Dipolog-Oroquieta Road.
 In Dapitan, the road goes into a roundabout with Polo–Dapitan Park Road (N961).
 After reaching the boundary of Zamboanga del Norte and Misamis Occidental, the road is called Oroquieta–Plaridel–Calamba–Sapang Dalaga Road.
-After reaching the junction of Oroquieta–Calamba Mountain Road (N960), the road is now called Ozamis–Oroquieta Road.
+After reaching the junction of Oroquieta–Calamba Mountain Road (N960), the road is now called Ozamiz–Oroquieta Road.